• Form

 b.
 Potential Class Claims.

 i.
-Client authorizes Counsel to file claims not only on behalf of Client, but also on behalf of other similarly situated individuals with claims similar to the Claims (the “Potential Class”).
+Client authorizes Counsel to file claims not only on behalf of Client, but also on behalf of other similarly situated individuals with claims similar to the Claims (“Potential Class”).
 Client authorizes Counsel to file class action litigation in federal or state court on behalf of Client as a representative of the Potential Class, if Counsel, in its professional judgment, determines that Client is a suitable named plaintiff and potential Class Representative.
+If required by contract, Client also authorizes Counsel to arbitrate Client’s Claim, individually or as part of a mass arbitration.

 ii.
 Client understands that in the event of litigation or a settlement on behalf of the Potential Class, Client and Counsel will have certain specific responsibilities that are described in Exhibit A (“Duties to the Class”).

 c.
 No Obligation to File Lawsuit Or Use Client As Named Plaintiff.
 This Agreement does not obligate Counsel to file any lawsuit that Counsel, in its professional judgment, concludes does not have merit, or cannot be successfully pursued at reasonable expense.
-In addition, Counsel may, in its professional judgment, decide not to use Client as a named plaintiff in class action litigation on behalf of the Potential Class, but instead to use other members of the Potential Class as named plaintiffs, in which event Client would have neither the rights nor the obligations associated with being a named plaintiff.
+In addition, Counsel may, in its professional judgment, decide not to use Client as a named plaintiff in class action litigation on behalf of the Potential Class, but instead to use another member(s) of the Potential Class as a named plaintiff(s), in which event Client would have neither the rights nor the obligations associated with being a named plaintiff or a Class Representative.

-d.
+e.
 Tax Advice Excluded.
 Counsel’s representation of Client does not include any tax-related advice, including advice relating to the taxability of any monies recovered by Counsel on Client’s behalf.

 3. No Guarantees As To Outcome.
 During the course of this representation, Counsel may express to Client opinions concerning possible outcomes.
 These expressions of opinion are not guarantees.
 No guarantee of any particular outcome can be made in litigation matters generally, or in this matter specifically.
 In any contested matter that is litigated in court, there is always a possibility that a court or a jury may ultimately rule in favor of the defendant, despite best efforts of the plaintiff’s attorneys.

 4. Duties of Client.
 Client agrees to cooperate fully with Counsel during the course of representation, to advise Counsel fully of all pertinent matters, and to provide truthful and accurate information to the best of Client’s knowledge.
-Client agrees to keep Counsel informed of the Client’s address and telephone numbers at all times.
+Client agrees to keep Counsel informed of the Client’s address, email address, and telephone number(s) at all times.
 Client agrees to take appropriate precautions to protect attorney work product and attorney-client communications.
 Client agrees to make himself or herself available, upon Counsel’s request, for meetings, telephone calls, depositions, court hearing, trials, or other events as Counsel deems necessary.
-In the event of settlement or litigation on behalf of the Potential Class, Client agrees to fulfill the Duties to the Class set forth in Exhibit A. Client’s failure to comply with these various duties may result in Counsel’s termination of its representation of Client.
+In the event of settlement or litigation on behalf of the Potential Class, Client agrees to fulfill the Duties to the Potential Class set forth in Exhibit A. Client’s failure to comply with these various duties may result in Counsel’s termination of its representation of Client.

 5. Decision Making and Settlement Authority.
-Counsel has the right to make strategic and legal decisions relating to prosecution of the Claims, on the basis of Counsel’s professional knowledge, experience and judgment.
+Counsel has the right to make strategic and legal decisions relating to prosecution of the Claims, on the basis of Counsel’s professional knowledge, experience, and judgment.
 Counsel will not, however, settle the individual claims of Client without the approval of the Client.
-Client agrees not to settle Client’s individual claims without approval of Counsel.
+Client agrees not to settle Client’s individual Claim without approval of Counsel.
 Claims brought on behalf of the Potential Class may not be settled without approval of Counsel, and Client acknowledges that any such settlement will also be subject to court approval.
+In the event of an individual settlement, Client acknowledges that once Counsel informs Client of the settlement and its terms, be it verbal or in writing, and Client accepts the terms, Counsel has Client’s authority and consent to dismiss Client’s lawsuit, with or without prejudice, even if the settlement documentation has yet to be signed by the Client.
+Client also authorizes Counsel to sign the settlement documentation on Client’s behalf.

 6. Documents.
 Client shall be entitled to review his or her file; however, Counsel’s work product, including any documents obtained from or created on behalf of the Potential Class, shall be the property of Counsel.
 At the termination of representation, Counsel may retain copies of any documents provided by the Client.
 Upon Client’s request, Counsel will return any original documents to Client.
 Counsel will have no responsibility for retaining any documents provided by Client for more than three years after the termination of representation.